ThomasWillumsen/dotnet-api-boilerplate/README.md

 **Highlights:**

-- It's a .Net 5 app written in C#
+- .Net 5
+- CQRS architecture and mediator pattern
-- The API is documented using Swagger UI at `/swagger/index.html`.
-Clients can make use of Swagger Codegen.
+- The API is documented using Swagger UI at `/ui/swagger`.
 - The project administers an SQL Server database using Entity Framework and the code-first principle with migrations.
-- The solution is divided into two separate projects; the API project responsible for the interface of the application and http communication with clients, and the Core project which holds business logic and communication with external resources.

 ### Prerequisites